 According to a recent Harris Survey, people who take a lump sum from their employer-sponsored retirement plan are depleting those funds fast.
-In fact, 1 in 5 retirees has depleted it completely.
+1 in 5 retirees has exhausted it completely.

 After lump sum withdrawal, according to Harris Poll: